pcecconi/snake-multi/README.md

 This will start 3 containers:

 - Snake Server on port 9090
-- Envoy Proxy on port 8080
+- Envoy Proxy on port 8080 (Required by the web version of gRPC, see below)
 - Web server on port 8081

 Once the containers are up and running you can enter the